CIBC-Internal/python/Doc/library/stdtypes.rst

 .. method:: bytes.isalnum()
             bytearray.isalnum()

-   Return true if all bytes in the sequence are alphabetical ASCII characters or ASCII decimal digits and the sequence is not empty, false otherwise.
+   Return ``True`` if all bytes in the sequence are alphabetical ASCII characters or ASCII decimal digits and the sequence is not empty, ``False`` otherwise.
    Alphabetic ASCII characters are those byte values in the sequence ``b'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'``.
 ASCII decimal digits are those byte values in the sequence ``b'0123456789'``.